What Is An Executive Phishing Attack? And How To Protect Against Them

 Using Secure Email Gateways

-A Secure Email Gateway or SEG for short, is an appliance that many businesses deploy in front of their email servers to scan both in-bound and outbound emails for suspicious behaviour.
+A Secure Email Gateway or SEG for short, is an appliance that many businesses deploy in front of their email servers to scan both inbound and outbound emails for suspicious behavior.

-This scanning typically involves checks for malicious content, fraudulent sender addresses, known phishing websites, malicious attachments and much more.
-They work by assigning each email a reputation score and if an email has a score over a certain threshold, the email goes to a quarantine folder for further analysis.
+This scanning typically involves checks for malicious content, fraudulent sender addresses, known phishing websites, malicious attachments, and more.
+They assign each email a reputation score; if an email has a score over a certain threshold, it goes to a quarantine folder for further analysis.

-Over recent years, the effectiveness of SEGs has been put to question, due to the number of phishing emails which seemingly bypass these checks.
-But one thing is for certain, it's better to have one than to go without.
+Over recent years, the effectiveness of SEGs has been questioned due to the number of phishing emails seemingly bypassing these checks.
+But one thing is for sure: it's better to have one than to go without.

 Conclusion